 Please give yourself enough time to pick up your race number and enter your corral.
-Only enter the corral you are assigned to or a slower one, and respect the event staff.
-Please be respectfully quiet during pre-race announcements and the playing of the National Anthem prior to the start.
+Enter only the corral you are assigned to or a slower one.

 The use of headphones is strongly discouraged.
-If you must wear headphones, be sure that you can hear all announcements and be extra-aware of your surroundings, including other participants.
+If you choose to wear headphones, please ensure that you can hear all announcements and remain aware of your surroundings, including other participants.

 We strongly discourage male participants from racing without shirts, and/or from removing their shirts during the race.

-NYRR events are conducted in public places—either city parks or streets.
-Please deposit any trash in the provided receptacles, including at aid stations.
-Be careful when discarding cups at aid stations so as to avoid hitting other participants.
+Please deposit all trash in the provided receptacles, including at aid stations.
+When discarding cups at aid stations, use caution to avoid hitting other participants.